Quality Management Systems in the EU MDR

 A manufacturer’s quality management system will be assessed as a component of conformity assessment procedures specified in MDR Annex IX to XI.
 For all except Class I devices, conformity assessment will be performed by a Notified Body.

 It should be noted that Article 10 MDR requires manufacturers of all medical devices other than investigational devices to develop a QMS to the specified standard, including manufacturers of Class I devices.
-Although formal assessment of a QMS developed in relation to a Class I device will be less rigorous than for other device risk classes, an adequate QMS will still be required for a manufacturer to be in a position to issue a declaration of conformity and self-certify MDR Compliance.
+Although most Class I devices do not require a Notified Body audit, a suitable QMS must still be in place.